Coping Strategy Index

 3) Conduct individual interviews with a representative sample of the target group members to assess how frequently people had to use these strategies in the assessed recall period (e.g. twice in the past 7 days).
 During the interview, the data collectors ask the following question about each of the selected coping strategies: “In the past 7 days, if there have been times when you did not have enough food or money to buy food, how often has your household had to [specify the coping strategy]”.

-5) By summing up the scores of all assessed strategies you will receive the total Coping Strategy Index score of the surveyed household.
+5) By adding up the scores of all assessed strategies you will receive the total Coping Strategy Index score of the surveyed household.
 A high score means an extensive use of negative coping strategies and hence increased food insecurity.

 3) Invest enough effort into carefully identifying and selecting the most common coping strategies you want to assess.
 Furthermore, make sure that all data collectors understand the difference between these strategies, as some of them might seem quite similar.